ScotWind offshore auction raises £700m

 Seventeen projects covering a total of 7,000km2 have been chosen in the first such leasing round in a decade.

-Successful applicants include Scottish Power Renewables, which offered nearly £144m for one floating farm and one fixed wind project off the coast.
+Successful bidders include Scottish Power, which won the seabed rights to develop three new offshore wind farms with a total capacity of 7GW.

+They include two new floating projects in conjunction with Shell and one fixed project.

-Other winners include Shell New Energies, which will pay £86m in option fees for a floating project.
+Among other winners are Shell New Energies, which will pay £86m in option fees for a floating project.

 The auction process was overseen by Crown Estate Scotland, with funds raised from the process going to the Scottish government.